alexander-klokov/image-convolution/README.md

 I plan to develop a basic image convolution CUDA kernel and enhance it through iterative optimization techniques.
 For performance comparison, I will use the _nppiFilter_8u_C1R_ function from the NVIDIA Performance Primitives (NPP) library as a benchmark.

+## Lessons Learned

+- High occupancy does not guarantee high performance.
+- Following common sense could lead to a dramatic performance boost.

 ## Input image and the Convolution Kernel

 As input, I am taking a PGM image.
 A PGM image (Portable Gray Map) is a straightforward file format for storing 2D grayscale images, with each pixel representing a shade of gray.
 The single channel of the image simplifies the problem.